What are the eligibility requirements for the Accelerated Daytime MBA program?

 - A Master in Management (MiM) degree or equivalent from an accredited graduate business school

-- A one-year Master of Business Administration (MBA) degree from an accredited graduate business school
+- A Master of Science in Business Analytics degree or equivalent from an accredited graduate business school

 Do you offer a waiver of the application fee?